disberd/PlutoVSCodeDebugger.jl/README.md

 After succesfull connection you can directly start using the `@enter` and `@run` macros inside your Pluto notebook.

+You can also use the exported @vscedit to jump at function definitions in VSCode from the Pluto notebook for convenience of setting up breakpoints.
+This function works similarly to the `@edit` macro from InteractiveUtils.

 ## Note
 The current code is not very convenient to debug code functions that are defined within the notebook, simply because it's not possible to put breakpoints inside